ClimateImpactLab/impact-calculations/docs/generate.md

 used).
 The reduced adaptation rate in this case is equivalent to calculating Y_0 exp(g t / 2), for initial income level Y_0 and growth rate g.

+These are activated by including the `slowadapt` option in the run configuration file.
+The possible values for `slowadapt` are:

+`slowadapt: income`: Halve the growth rate of income.
+`slowadapt: temperature`: Halve the rate of climate covariate increase.
+`slowadapt: both`: Halve both income and temperature growth rates.